 - SNAT is a full proxy and therefore load balanced Real Servers do not need to be changed in any way - Because SNAT is a full proxy any server in the cluster can be on any accessible subnet including across the Internet or WAN - SNAT is not transparent by default, i.e. the Real Servers will not see the source IP address of the client, they will see the load balancers IP address.
 If required, this can be solved by either enabling TProxy on the load balancer, or for HTTP, using X-forwarded-For headers.
-Please refer to pages 137 and 110 respectively for more details.
+Please refer to pages and 115 respectively for more details. - SNAT mode can be deployed using either a 1-arm or 2-arm configuration

-NOTE : For detailed configuration examples using various modes, please refer to chapter 11 starting on page 196.
+NOTE: For detailed configuration examples using various modes, please refer to chapter 11 starting on page 205.